A Cisco CUCM Annunciator is part of the Cisco IP Voice Media Streaming Application service. We are going to see what it is and how to configure it.

-What is the Cisco CUCM annunciator?
+What is an annunciator?

 It is a media resource that is responsible mainly for playing operator-like audio messages such as “your call can not be completed as dialed” message when you dial an invalid extension.
 Annunciator is also responsible for playing barge-in tones.

-Where is the Cisco annunciator “device”?
+Where is this “device”?

-Cisco annunciator is not a device.
+Cisco CUCM annunciator is not a device.
 It is rather a software media resource that is installed automatically as soon as you activate the Cisco IPVMS Application service.

 To find the list of available annunciators: